Wisdom Tooth Removal – Aftercare

 Day 2 and 3 Following Surgery

 Swelling is a completely normal occurrence.
 Keep in mind, swelling will usually be at it’s worst in the 2-3 days after surgery.
 You can minimize swelling by applying a cold compress (covered with a towel) firmly to the cheek next to the surgical area.
 Apply the pack with 20 minutes on, and 20 minutes off for the first 24-48 hours.
 Also make sure to take the medication prescribed by Drs.
-Bachoura, Michael or Bader.
+Bachoura, Michael, Bader, Price or Mirzoyan.
 This helps with pain and swelling.

 Keeping your mouth clean